 To apply to become an approved HVOSIP user, an applicant must:

 - Employ NSW licenced heavy vehicle drivers (ie drive a heavy vehicle in the transport of goods or require a heavy vehicle licence as part of their employment - mechanic).

 - Have an Australian Business Number (ABN) and/or Australian Company Number (ACN)

 The system provides operators and their approved users with the capability to run a check for up to 1000 drivers at one time.
 As a result of the enquiry, the status of both the driver licence and the demerit points will be displayed for each driver.

-Participation by drivers is voluntary; information about licence and demerit point status continues to be available through Service NSW centres and motor registries or a driver may request a copy of their Driving Record online.
+Participation by drivers is voluntary; information about licence and demerit point status continues to be available through registries and service centres or a driver may request a copy of their Driving Record online.